usnistgov/800-63-3/sp800-63b/sec10_usability.md

 #### 10.2.8 Multi-factor Cryptographic Software
 **_Typical Usage_**

 In order to authenticate, users prove possession and control of the cryptographic key stored on disk or some other "soft" media that requires activation.
 The activation is through the input of a second authentication factor, either a memorized secret or a biometric.
-Usability considerations for the additional factor apply as well - see [Section 10.2.1](#memorizedsecrets) for memorized secrets and [Section 10.4](#biomusability) for biometrics used in multi-factor authenticators.
+Usability considerations for the additional factor apply as well — see [Section 10.2.1](#memorizedsecrets) for memorized secrets and [Section 10.4](#biomusability) for biometrics used in multi-factor authenticators.

 Usability considerations for typical usage include:

 * Give cryptographic keys appropriately descriptive names that are meaningful to users since users have to recognize and recall which cryptographic key to use for which authentication task.
-This prevents users from having to deal with multiple similarly and ambiguously named cryptographic keys.
+This prevents users from having to deal with multiple similarly- and ambiguously-named cryptographic keys.
 Selecting from multiple cryptographic keys on smaller mobile devices may be particularly problematic if the names of the cryptographic keys are shortened due to reduced screen size.

 #### 10.2.9 Multi-factor Cryptographic Device
 **_Typical Usage_**

 Users authenticate by proving possession of the multi-factor cryptographic device and control of the protected cryptographic key.
 The device is activated by a second authentication factor, either a memorized secret or a biometric.
-Usability considerations for the additional factor apply as well - see [Section 10.2.1](#memorizedsecrets) for memorized secrets and [Section 10.4](#biomusability) for biometrics used in multi-factor authenticators.
+Usability considerations for the additional factor apply as well — see [Section 10.2.1](#memorizedsecrets) for memorized secrets and [Section 10.4](#biomusability) for biometrics used in multi-factor authenticators.

 Usability considerations for typical usage include: